LACMTA/places/README.md

 ## Docker

+Nevermind: we abandoned Docker for Chef.

-Follow steps one and two on instructions for installing Dokku on Digital Ocean slice: [Use the Dokku One-Click DigitalOcean Image to Deploy a Python/Flask App](https://www.digitalocean.com/community/tutorials/how-to-use-the-dokku-one-click-digitalocean-image-to-deploy-a-python-flask-app)
+-Follow steps one and two on instructions for installing Dokku on Digital Ocean slice: [Use the Dokku One-Click DigitalOcean Image to Deploy a Python/Flask App](https://www.digitalocean.com/community/tutorials/how-to-use-the-dokku-one-click-digitalocean-image-to-deploy-a-python-flask-app)-

-Then cd into your sourcecode and push the app to DO:
+-Then cd into your sourcecode and push the app to DO:-

 	git remote add places dokku@107.170.234.105:places
 	git push places master